 - Witnessing trauma happening to someone else

-People are more likely to struggle with Complex PTSD if:
+People are more likely to struggle with complex trauma if:

 - Their trauma happened early in life